officelearn/azure-docs.sv-se/articles/load-balancer/configure-load-balancer-outbound-cli.md

 ---
-title: Konfigurera belastnings utjämning och utgående regler med hjälp av Azure CLI
+title: Configure load balancing and outbound rules using Azure CLI
-titlesuffix: Azure Load Balancer
+titleSuffix: Azure Load Balancer
-description: Den här artikeln visar hur du konfigurerar belastnings utjämning och utgående regler i en Standard Load Balancer med hjälp av Azure CLI.
+description: This article shows how to configure load balancing and outbound rules in a Standard Load Balancer using the Azure CLI.
 services: load-balancer
 documentationcenter: na
 author: asudbring